 The project is one of the most significant investments currently underway in regional NSW.
 It expects to employ 340 full time equivalent employees and contractors in the construction phase and approximately 470 during ongoing operations.

-First coal sales are expected to occur in the second half of calendar 2014.
+First coal sales are expected to occur in the first quarter of calendar 2015.

 Whitehaven's most recent production statistics can be found in our Quarterly Reports released to the Australian Securities Exchange.
 You can find the most recent Quarterly Report here.